Select Page

 by | Mar 7, 2024 | World War Tour Berlin

-The Berlin Wall was a physical barrier constructed by the German Democratic Republic (GDR) in an effort to prevent its citizens from fleeing to the democratic West Berlin.
-This wall, which separated East and West Berlin, became a symbol of the Cold War and the division of Europe.
-If you’re curious about when the construction of the Berlin Wall began, let’s explore the timeline below.
+The Berlin Wall is a barrier built by the German Democratic Republic (GDR), to prevent its citizens from fleeing into West Berlin.
+This was the wall which divided East from West Berlin, and that eventually came to symbolise the Cold War and the division of Europe.
+But, if you’re interested when the Berlin Wall construction began, then check out the timeline below.

 Background: The Cold War and Berlin

-Following World War II, Germany was divided into four occupation zones controlled by the Allied Powers – the United States, the United Kingdom, France, and the Soviet Union.
-The capital city, Berlin, was also divided into four sectors, even though it was located deep within the Soviet-occupied zone.
+World War II had divided Germany into four occupation zones, occupied by the Allied powers United States, United Kingdom, France and the Soviet Union.
+The Soviet occupied zone also divided Berlin, the capital city, into four sectors although Berlin lay deep inside the Soviet occupied zone.

-As tensions rose between the Soviet Union and its Western counterparts, the relationship between the Soviets and the Western Allies deteriorated.
-In 1948, the Soviets blocked all land and water access to West Berlin in an attempt to force the Western Allies out of the city.
-This event, known as the Berlin Blockade, eventually led to the Berlin Airlift, during which supplies were delivered by air to sustain West Berlin.
+Relations between the Soviets and the Western Allies worsened as tensions grew between the Soviet Union and its Western partners.
+In 1948, the Soviets cut all access — land and water — to West Berlin to try to push the Western Allies out of the city.
+It was this event, nicknamed the Berlin Blockade, that eventually brought with it the Berlin Airlift which involved supplies being shot in by air to keep West Berlin afloat.

 The Construction Begins: August 13, 1961

-The construction of the Berlin Wall officially began on August 13, 1961.
-Soldiers from the GDR began erecting barbed wire fences and barricades across the city, effectively cutting off East Berlin from West Berlin.
-These initial measures were only temporary, but they laid the foundation for the more substantial wall that would soon follow.
+The Berlin Wall was officially built by construction on August 13, 1961.
+GDR soldiers began building barbed wire fences and barricades and closed East Berlin off from West Berlin.
+But these initial measures were only temporary and no doubt paved the way for a far more substantial wall to come.

 Evolution of the Wall

-As the construction progressed, the temporary measures were replaced with a more permanent structure.
-The final version of the Berlin Wall was a formidable barrier, approximately 12 feet high, made up of concrete segments, barbed wire, and guard towers.
-It stretched for 96 miles, encircling West Berlin completely.
+During the construction, temporary measures were replaced by positive structure.
+The Berlin Wall was finally the sort of (or a) formidable barrier, about 12 foot high of concrete segments, barbed wire and guard towers.
+The 96 mile belt surrounding West Berlin completely.

 Impact on the People

-The Berlin Wall had a profound impact on the people living in Berlin.
-Families were separated, and individuals found themselves trapped on the wrong side of the wall.
-East Berliners were effectively cut off from economic opportunities and the freedom of movement enjoyed by West Berliners.
+Life in Berlin was changed by The Berlin Wall.
+They separated families and now individuals are trapped on the wrong side of the wall.
+In effect, East Berliners were cut off from the economic opportunities and travel freedom enjoyed by West Berliners.

 End of the Berlin Wall: November 9, 1989